Eeems-Org/oxide/shared/sentry/src/README.md

   Builds the Qt integration, which turns Qt log messages into breadcrumbs.

 - `SENTRY_BREAKPAD_SYSTEM` (Default: OFF):
   This instructs the build system to use system-installed breakpad libraries instead of using the in-tree version.

+- `SENTRY_TRANSPORT_COMPRESSION` (Default: OFF):
+  Adds Gzip transport compression.
+Requires `zlib`.

 | Feature    | Windows | macOS | Linux | Android | iOS |
 | ---------- | ------- | ----- | ----- | ------- | --- |